jte0419/Panel_Methods/README.md

 * [YouTube Video](https://www.youtube.com/watch?v=xJYxMfGFrk8)
 * [Blog Post](http://www.joshtheengineer.com/2019/03/30/load-airfoil-data-into-matlab/)

-## Running XFoil from MATLAB and Python
+## Running XFOIL from MATLAB and Python

-This section is for running XFoil froma  script in MATLAB/Python.
-This is convenient if you want to be able to quickly change a parameter (or multiple parameters) and output the results, but you don't want to go into the command line of XFoil every time.
+This section is for running XFOIL from a script in MATLAB/Python.
+This is convenient if you want to be able to quickly change a parameter (or multiple parameters) and output the results, but you don't want to go into the command line of XFOIL every time.
 This is useful for getting airfoil data in a MATLAB GUI for instance.
-If you have an edit text box for changing the angle of attack, then every time it's changed by the user, the MATLAB program will call XFoil using the updated AoA value and return the airfoil coordinates and pressure coefficient data (for example).
+If you have an edit text box for changing the angle of attack, then every time it's changed by the user, the MATLAB program will call XFOIL using the updated AoA value and return the airfoil coordinates and pressure coefficient data (for example).

 * [MATLAB_XFOIL.m](./MATLAB_XFOIL.m)
 * [Python_XFoil.py](./Python_XFoil.py)